catenate/tanote/tanote/lib/tanote.md

 	tanote.hoon:   ?:  =(~ ois)
 	tanote.hoon:     tags

-For each octothorpe index, extract the tag at that index from the text, and add it to the set.
+For each octothorpe index, extract the tag at that index from the text, and add it to the set of tags.

 	tanote.hoon:   $(ois +3:ois, tags (~(put in tags) (extract-tag +2:ois text)))